Lemon Cream Bonbons

 - 2 packages (8 ounces each) cream cheese, softened

 - 3 tablespoons lemon juice

 - 1 pound dark chocolate candy coating, melted

 - 4 ounces white candy coating, melted

-- In a large bowl, beat the cream cheese, lemon juice, peel and extract.
+- In a large bowl, beat the cream cheese, lemon zest, juice and extract.
 Gradually beat in confectioners' sugar.
 Cover and freeze for 2 hours.

 - Using a small ice cream scoop, drop mixture by 1-in. balls onto waxed paper-lined baking sheets.
 Cover and freeze for 1 hour.

 - Working with a few frozen balls at a time, dip into melted chocolate; allow excess to drip off.
 Place on waxed paper-lined baking sheets.
 Let stand until set.

 - Spoon melted candy coating into a heavy-duty resealable plastic bag.
 Cut a small hole in the corner of bag; drizzle coating over candies.
 Store in the refrigerator.
 Remove from the refrigerator just before serving.

 Nutrition Facts1 bonbon: 105 calories, 7g fat (5g saturated fat), 10mg cholesterol, 28mg sodium, 11g carbohydrate (10g sugars, 0 fiber), 1g protein.